farlee2121/DevEssentialsBlog/content/draft/2023-03-02-FSharp-construction-vs-initialization.md

 ## Long Version

+### Context
 I was [contributing](https://github.com/fscheck/FsCheck/issues/612) to [FsCheck](https://fscheck.github.io/FsCheck/QuickStart.html)
 when I stumbled on a rather challenging circular reference issue in constructing a type.

 The type, [ArbMap](https://github.com/farlee2121/FsCheck/blob/cc4f3c0b2efb6d0a9f3fe9f8aa8fc8a95307b29e/src/FsCheck/ArbMap.fs), is responsible for managing registrations of type generating functions.
-These random data creating functions are called "arbitrary" types, thus ArbMap.
+These data creating functions are called "arbitrary" types, thus this class that maps types to the arbitrary data creating functions is called ArbMap.
-ArbMap supports finding an arbitrary for a type and discovering arbitrary registrations in the code base.
+Besides mapping types to arbitraries, ArbMap also helps discover custom Arbitrary type registrations in the code base.

-I wanted to also support registering a arbitrary directly on the ArbMap.
+I wanted to extend ArbMap so users could easily derive a new ArbMap with certain added or overwritten Arbitrary registrations.
+This can simplify custom generator construction, especially for arbitrarily nested data structures.
+For example, if you want to generate nested data structures, but ensure all strings on any type in that nested structure are non-null without effecting the string generation behavior for other types you might be testing against.

-The trick is that ArbMap depends on a `TypeClass` type for the heavy lifting of determining compatability of registered arbitrary types with requested types.
+ArbMap depends on a `TypeClass` which does the heavy lifting determining type compatability.
+For example, if there is a registered arbitrary for List, but not for IEnumerable, TypeClass will figure out that it can use the arbitrary registered for List to create an IEnumerable.

-The TypeClass has a circular reference with the ArbMap that contains it.
+The trick is that TypeClass has a circular reference with the ArbMap that contains it.
 The circular reference can't be easily removed without breaking expected behaviors.

-The original class didn't have an issue with this
+The original class didn't have an issue with this circular reference

 ```fsharp
 type internal ArbMap internal (typ: Type, ?existingMap: ArbMap) as this =